JusPSLiu/SomeConnect4Algorithm/README.md

 ——————————————————————————

 uh, below are the original ideas for how the program would work, though they're probably not original outisde of my head since connnect 4 has been around for so long.
 At least it's the first time I've thought about this kind of thing so it's close enough to originality to me.
+Also not all of the ideas ended up in the final build.
+All the finished code can really do is block the player but if it's conflicted it tries to connect 4 pieces together.

 each empty space calculated on point system of 4 scales:
 (V) Vertical